NaomiNash/DripCards/README.md

 About page ^

 The license we will be using is the MIT license.
-It is an open-source software that allows us to modify or sell without any restrictions
+It is an open-source software that allows us to modify or sell without any restrictions.